yenrab/PDIntervu/README.md

 ## Usage

-The system is designed to be executed as an Actly prompt.
+The system is designed to be executed as an AALang prompt.
 When loaded, the PDIntervu agent will:

 1. Display initial instructions
 2. Ask the user to select a competency topic